Educating communities on child & adolescent mental health.

-Hi, my name is Julia Morneau and I am happy you are here!
-I am currently a freshman in college at the University of North Carolina at Chapel Hill, where I earned highest honors in psychology with a minor in chemistry.
+Hi, my name is Julia Morneau, and I am happy you are here!
+I am currently a senior in college at the University of North Carolina at Chapel Hill, where I earned highest honors in psychology with a minor in chemistry.
 I am currently located in the United Kingdom for the next two years while my partner attends The University of Oxford.
 Prior to college, I attended Wilton Public Schools in Wilton, Connecticut from grades K-11 and Marvin Ridge High School in Marvin, North Carolina for 12th grade.

 Little Minds is a foundation I created to raise awareness of childhood mental illnesses as well as to erase the stigma of them in the community.
 The goal of my foundation is to educate others on mental illnesses such as anxiety, depression, ADHD, OCD, and more, and the impact they have on children and adolescents.
-I hope Little Minds will be able to help many members of the community understand the need for mental illness education.
-Around 20% of the youth population has a diagnosable mental illness, but only 5% are diagnosed.
-I hope that I will be able to use the knowledge I have gained through personal experiences and research on mental illness to inform the community on the importance of mental health, as well as letting kids know they are not alone.
+I hope that Little Minds will help individuals understand the need for mental illness education, as around 20% of the youth population has a diagnosable mental illness, but only 5% are diagnosed.
+Moreover, I aim use the knowledge I have gained through my personal experiences and research on mental illnesses to inform the community on the importance of mental health, as well as letting kids know they are not alone.